Profile PictureSarah Jackson

 My short stories and poems have appeared in Strange Horizons, Translunar Travelers Lounge, Crow & Cross Keys, Hippocampus Magazine and more.

-You'll get access to a downloadable video lesson and a PDF handout
+You'll get access to a downloadable video lesson (with subtitles) and a PDF handout